₹0Lifetime Free Cards

 We'd hand this card to any salaried or self-employed Indian earning Rs 3 lakh or more whose monthly spend is 70% online.
 That's Swiggy, Zomato, Amazon, Flipkart, BigBasket, IRCTC, and the rest.
 The sweet spot is someone spending Rs 25,000 to Rs 1 lakh a month online across many merchants.
 If you live on one or two merchants like Flipkart only, a co-branded card will still beat this.
 But for generalists who refuse to juggle cards, there's no simpler 5% card in India right now.

-Cashback posting is one of the cleaner experiences in the Indian card market.
-SBI credits the cashback directly against your statement balance in the next billing cycle, no manual redemption required.
-Contrast that with HDFC Millennia's CashPoints hassle and you start to see why this card gets recommended so often.
-For anyone new to credit cards, that simplicity matters more than a half-percent difference in rates.
+Cashback posting remains one of the cleaner experiences in the Indian card market.
+SBI credits cashback directly against your statement balance in the next billing cycle, no manual redemption required.
+That simplicity is real value — HDFC Millennia's CashPoints redemption is friction the SBI card avoids — and it partially offsets the post-devaluation cap reduction.
+For anyone new to credit cards, that simplicity continues to matter.

 The joining fee is Rs 999 and the annual fee is also Rs 999, both plus GST.
 Waiver triggers at Rs 2 lakh of annual spend, which is about Rs 16,700 a month.
 For anyone in the target audience, crossing that is automatic by April or May.

 Is this card free in practice?
-For most salaried users yes.
-If you hit the Rs 5,000 monthly cashback cap even twice a year, you've recovered the annual fee and then some.
-There's a 1% fuel surcharge waiver on transactions from Rs 500 to Rs 3,000, a slightly narrower range than what HDFC Millennia offers but still covers most petrol pump visits.
+For most salaried users yes, but the margin has narrowed.
+If you hit the new Rs 2,000 monthly online cashback sub-cap even three or four times a year, you've recovered the Rs 999 annual fee.
+There's a 1% fuel surcharge waiver on transactions from Rs 500 to Rs 3,000 capped at Rs 100 per cycle, a slightly narrower range than what HDFC Millennia offers but still covers most petrol pump visits.

 • Annual fee waiver at just Rs 2 lakh of spend, easy for most urban salaried users to hit